oddgeeks/ShopwareDPDApp/README.md

 ## Introduction

-This repo contain a skeleton for developing new cloud-based app for Shopware.
+This repo contains a skeleton for developing new cloud-based apps for Shopware.
 For more information about Shopware apps visit [this page](https://developer.shopware.com/docs/guides/plugins/apps/app-base-guide).

 ## Local development with docker-compose